Stationary Markov Perfect Equilibria in Discounted Stochastic Games: Discussion

 Without loss of generality, assume that $\mu_j$ and $\delta_k$ are all probability measures.
 Let $\lambda (E) = \frac{1}{J+K} \big( \sum_{1\le j \le J} \mu_j(E) + \sum_{1\le k \le K} \delta_k (E) \big)$ for any $E\in \cS$.
 Then $\mu_j$ is absolutely continuous with respect to $\lambda$ and assume that $\rho_j$ is the Radon-Nikodym derivative for $1\le j \le J$.

 Given any $s\in S$ and $x\in X$, let

 Then $Q(\cdot|s,x)$ is absolutely continuous with respect to $\lambda$ and $q(\cdot|s,x)$ is the transition kernel.
-It is obvious that the condition of a decomposable coarser transition kernel on the atomless part is satisfied with $\cG = \{\emptyset, S_1\}$.
-Then a stationary Markov perfect equilibrium exists by Proposition~\ref{prop-atom}.
+The condition of a decomposable coarser transition kernel on the atomless part is satisfied with $\cG = \{\emptyset, S_1\}$.
+Then a stationary Markov perfect equilibrium exists by Theorem~\ref{thm-atom}.

 \paragraph{Noisy stochastic games}\